Things you need to do before you leave, from confirming your visa to finding accommodation, packing and booking an airport pick up.

 This is vital to ensure you can afford to live as a student in Melbourne, as well as be able to travel and have fun outside of class.

-To find out what you need to budget for, see Your living costs
+To find out what you need to budget for, see Cost of living.

 Pack for every season!